iammkullah/iammkullah/README.md

 - 👋 Hi, i am Muhammad Kaleem Ullah @iammkullah
 - 👀 I’m interested in learning about Python, AI/ML, automation, Data Science, and Data Analytics.
-- 🌱 I’m currently a Data Scientist at Acgile.
+- 🌱 I’m currently a Data Scientist at Logixsy Technologies.
 - 💞️ I want to collaborate on different things to enhance my skills.
 - 📫 you can reach me at my email address i.e. iammkullah@gmail.com
 <!---